 Table of Contents

-This article explains how to add Mega's tracking targets and how to load environment models in the Unity editor to assist development.
+This article introduces how to add Mega's tracking targets and how to load environment models in the Unity editor to assist development.

 Before you begin